Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 It would be lovely (and probably better for business) if we weren’t so darn happy every time an inquiry comes in that says ‘oh my gosh, I love your work so much!
 The way you capture emotion is so incredible!’.
 But the truth is, a bit of genuine praise, charm and courtesy go a very long way to achieving favor with your desired photographer.

 Sure, some especially jaded photographers might be totally immune to compliments.
-But for most normal people, kind words are very well received.
+But for most people, kind words are very well received.

 There is nothing a wedding photographer likes less than someone who is simply ‘going through the motions’ of booking any old photographer in a box-ticking fashion.
 I know that is the reality for some brides and grooms, but a truly a few genuine compliments are important for a few reasons.